 Rhinitis is an inflammation of the membranes inside the nose.
-A number of different irritants or allergens can cause this inflammation.
-However, there are times when there’s no specific cause for the inflammation.
-Other names for this condition are nonallergic rhinitis, idiopathic rhinitis, and rhinitis-nonallergic.
+Irritants or allergens can cause this inflammation.
+There are also times when there’s no specific cause for the inflammation.
+Other names for this condition are nonallergic rhinitis and idiopathic rhinitis.

 Vasomotor rhinitis isn’t life-threatening.
-For those affected with the condition, the symptoms can be annoying, but they aren’t serious.
+For those affected with the condition, the symptoms can be uncomfortable, but they aren’t serious.

 Vasomotor rhinitis occurs when the blood vessels inside your nose dilate, or expand.
 Dilation of the vessels in the nose produces swelling and can cause congestion.
 Mucus may also drain from the nose.

-It’s not known what causes the blood vessels in the nose to swell.
+It’s not known what causes the blood vessels in the nose to dilate.
 Some common triggers that may produce this reaction include: